Eva Vroegop is a postdoctoral researcher in tourism and well-being at the Academy of Tourism of Fondazione Campus in

 From 2014 until 2021, Eva coordinated the multidisciplinary USI Master in International Tourism programme, which is an interfaculty Master’s degree offered by the Faculty of Economics and the Faculty of Communication, Culture and Society.
 The USI Master in International Tourism (120 ECTS) offers two Minor titles – the Minor in Sustainable Management and the Minor in eTourism – and is entirely taught in English.

-Eva holds a Master’s degree in Economics and Communication – Major in International Tourism from USI, studied Tourism Management in New Zealand as part of her Bachelor’s degree in Public Management and Law at Tilburg University, and gained tourism work experience in the Netherlands.
+Eva holds a Master’s degree in Economics and Communication Sciences – Major in International Tourism from USI, studied Tourism Management in New Zealand on top of her Bachelor’s degree in Public Management and Law at Tilburg University, and gained tourism work experience in the Netherlands.